781flyingdutchman/background_downloader/README.md

 You can also set the field name used for the file itself by setting `fileField` (default is "file") and override the mimeType by setting `mimeType` (default is derived from filename extension).

 If you need to upload multiple files in a single request, create a [MultiUploadTask](https://pub.dev/documentation/background_downloader/latest/background_downloader/MultiUploadTask-class.html) instead of an `UploadTask`.
-It has similar parameters as the `UploadTask`, except you specifiy a list of files to upload as the `files` argument of the constructor, and do not use `fileName`, `fileField` and `mimeType`.
+It has similar parameters as the `UploadTask`, except you specify a list of files to upload as the `files` argument of the constructor, and do not use `fileName`, `fileField` and `mimeType`.
 Each element in the `files` list is either:
 * a filename (e.g. `"file1.txt"`).
 The `fileField` for that file will be set to the base name (i.e. "file1" for "file1.txt") and the mime type will be derived from the extension (i.e. "text/plain" for "file1.txt")
 * a record containing `(fileField, filename)`, e.g. `("document", "file1.txt")`.
 The `fileField` for that file will be set to "document" and the mime type derived from the file extension (i.e. "text/plain" for "file1.txt")
 * a record containing `(filefield, filename, mimeType)`, e.g. `("document", "file1.txt", "text/plain")`